microsoft/DirectX-Graphics-Samples/Libraries/D3DX12Residency/readme.md

 5. Use ```ResidencyManager::ExecuteCommandLists``` to execute the workload which takes a command queue, array of command lists, an array of residency sets, and a count
   1. This will execute the command lists and ensure all of the heaps/committed resources that you need to execute are resident at the right times

+### Optional Features
+This sample has been updated to build against the Windows 10 Anniversary Update SDK.
+In this SDK a new revision of Root Signatures is available for Direct3D 12 apps to use.
+Root Signature 1.1 allows for apps to declare when descriptors in a descriptor heap won't change or the data descriptors point to won't change.
+This allows the option for drivers to make optimizations that might be possible knowing that something (like a descriptor or the memory it points to) is static for some period of time.

 ### FAQs

 #### What exactly is Residency?